uashraf1981/AWS/Security/README.md

                   Lightsail, DNS zone walking.
 Even within these, there are further restrictions e.g. not allowed to pentesting against EC2 and RDS not allowed to test for small instance types e.g. t instance as these are always over subscribed and thus your testing can affect other customers.

+Four reasons why you may get abuse notice:

+                  1) Compromised instance - EC2 may have been compronised and become part of botnet.
+                  2) Secondary Abuse - a malware got installed and is calling back home
+                  3) Application Function - a genuine app function may get alerted , it may be your genuine app reaching out to the Internet, but for the automated monitoring tool this may appear as an attack.
+                  4) False complaints - You just get false complaints and other AWS users may report.
+You may have a web server and it is talking to another server in someone else's resources in their VPC by accident

 2. Incident Response Plan
 -------------------------